 The canteen refurb that has taken place at the same time has also been well-received.
 It is now “much brighter and airier”, with more food options and regular pop-up events, such as summer barbeques which are “especially good with outdoor seating by the river”.
 Nevertheless there are some grumbles about “small portions” and “not enough vegan options”.

-Data from the Legal Cheek Trainee and Junior Lawyer Survey 2017-18 shows BLP to be a pretty happy ship, with the firm receiving As for training, peer support, tech-savvy, social life and the aforementioned canteen.
-A rookie summarises the training programme like this: “Very good training - both general office and IT training and departmental training.
-In real estate and have had approx. 20 training sessions on various subject matters for trainees and regular real estate wide training sessions for all legal staff.”
-Another adds: “There's a lot of training here.”
+Data from the Legal Cheek Trainee and Junior Lawyer Survey 2017-18 shows BLP to be a pretty happy ship, with the firm receiving As for training, quality of work, peer support, tech-savvy and social life.
+A rookie summarises the training programme like this: “Very good training – both general office and IT training and departmental training.
+In real estate and have had approx 20 training sessions on various subject matters for trainees and regular real estate wide training sessions for all legal staff.”
+Another adds: “There’s a lot of training here.”